gentoid/BassMatrix/README.md

 Plugin pattern now restart on note on and stop playing on note off.

-A randomized pattern at startup.
+A randomized pattern is generated at startup.

 ## Version 1.10